 There are actually two types of state tax you may run into.
-You have tax on “net profits,” which you would commonly refer to as “income tax.”
-Income tax will only be paid by a C corp (or a non pass-through entity).
+First, you have tax on “net profits,” which you would commonly refer to as “income tax.”
+But again, income tax will only be paid by a C corp (or a non-pass-through entity).

 That said, some states also have a “privilege tax” (which can also often be called a “franchise tax” or “minimum business tax”).

-NOTE: The privilege tax percentage may be the same for both LLCs and INCs, but often it's different…yah!
+NOTE: The privilege tax percentage may be the same for both LLCs and Inc.'s, but often it's different…yah!
 I have found that the privilege taxes imposed on LLCs are often higher than that of INCs.
 But it varies state by state.

 To confuse matters a bit more, most states also require you to file an “annual report” where you update them on any changes (or lack of) that have happened with your entity.
-With this report you usually pay a fee.
+Unfortunately, with this report, you usually pay a fee.

-In some states, the annual report fee is one-in-the same as the privilege tax.
-In others you may have no privilege tax, but you have an annual fee.
-While in others, you have just a privilege tax and no annual fee!
-Aye yai yai!
+In some states, the annual report fee is one-in-the-same as the privilege tax.
+In others, you may have no privilege tax, but you have an annual fee.
+To confuse matters more, in some, you have just a privilege tax and no annual fee!
+Aye Yai Yai!

-Suffice it to say, you should do some investigation on this.
-You can check out my post Annual S Corporation Filing Requirements for all 50 States where I lay most of this out!
+Suffice it to say; you should do some investigation on this.
+You can check out my post about Annual S Corporation Filing Requirements for All 50 States, where I lay much of this out!

 S Corp (Tax) Status

-The common practice (for single owner entities) is to give yourself half of your profits in the form of “W2 Salary,” and the rest as profits.
+The common practice (for single-owner entities) is to give yourself a percentage of your profits in the form of “W2 Salary” and the rest as profits.
 What that percentage is, you have to figure out with your CPA, of course.
-But this is also a crucial tax distinction (more on this below.
+But this is also a crucial tax distinction (more on this below).

-This can also be useful in preventing the full profits of a business from being taxed if you are only taking a small proportion of this as income.
+This practice can also be useful in preventing the full profits of a business from being taxed, if you are only taking a small proportion of this as income.

-Interestingly enough, it is possible for LLCs to also request to be classified as an S corp by the IRS.
-In the case of an LLC that is classified as an S corp, this means the owner is considered to be an employee (just like in a C corp/S corp).
+Interestingly, it's possible for LLCs also to request to be classified as an S corp by the IRS.
+In the case of an LLC classified as an S corp, the owner is considered an employee (just like in an Inc./S corp).

-So rather than simply equating the income and expenses of the organization to personal income on their tax returns (i.e. on their “Schedule C”), they must take part of their profits in the form of W2 salary.
+So rather than simply equating the income and expenses of the organization to personal income on their tax returns (i.e., on their “Schedule C”), they must take part of their profits in the form of a W2 salary.

 Effectively, both LLCs and corporations can be classified as S corps if they wish, although there are some restrictions.
-An S corp cannot have over 75 shareholders, and every one of them needs to be resident in the US.
+For example, an S corp cannot have over 75 shareholders, and everyone needs to be a resident within the US.

-Ok, this is probably the MOST IMPORTANT thing to know in all of this bologna!
-Remember how I said that…
+Ok, this is one of the MOST IMPORTANT things to know in all of this bologna!
+A little ways back I wrote that…

-Well the reason this is the case is because the fed and state want to get some money for social security, medicare and UI.
-But being you don't receive W2 payroll, they don't collect it though your paycheck.
-They collect in the form of a self-employment tax.
+Well, the reason this is the case is that the fed and state want to get some money for social security, medicare, and UI.
+But being you don't receive W2 payroll, they don't collect it through your paycheck.
+Instead, they collect in the form of a self-employment tax.

-2) I also said that an S corp considers the owners “employees,” which requires you to pay yourself via a W2 paycheck, which in fact does send the government those employment taxes.
+2) I also said that an S corp considers the owners “employees,” which requires you to pay yourself via a W2 paycheck…and is therefore taxed via employment taxes.

 HERE'S THE THING.
 With an S corp, you only have to pay yourself “reasonable” compensation in the form of W2.
-Commonly this is considered to be somewhere between 40-60% of your profits, but it could be more, and it definitely depends on what your CPA advises).
+Commonly this is considered to be somewhere between 40-60% of your profits, but it could be more, and it definitely depends on what your CPA advises.

 The remainder of your profits come to you from that K1 that I mentioned earlier.
-BUT for whatever reason, that K1 income is NOT SUBJECT TO SELF-EMPLOYMENT TAX.
-Thereby by saving you a ton in taxes!
+BUT, for whatever reason, that K1 income is NOT SUBJECT TO SELF-EMPLOYMENT TAX.
+Thereby saving you money in taxes!